a spectre haunts the [creative] imagination

 'Systems are inherently brittle and retain authority only as long as we treat them as having authority', according to Beaudrillard.

-So we hear that multi-channel advertising campaigns are nearly twice as effective as their traditional counterparts.
+While likening the advertising establishment to the situation Zimbardo was attempting to evoke is probably a bit harsh, the system justification we persistently hear describes how multi-channel advertising campaigns are nearly twice as effective as their traditional counterparts.

 However this is often framed as TV plus multi-channel is more effective than TV alone.